 Getting your blood pressure taken at the doctor’s is common practice.
-They put the cuff on your arm, start pumping the monitor, and wait for a final number to be read to tell you if your blood pressure is healthy or too high.
+They put the cuff on your arm, start pumping the monitor, and wait for a final number.

 About 33% of Americans’ blood pressure is too high.
 But not all fully understand how blood pressure works or what it means for their overall health.